We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Champion a strong purpose to motivate employees to go above and beyond

-While relationships and culture matter to employees, our research on employee connection reveals that what they ultimately want is to feel a sense of purpose and connection to their work.
-Sixty percent of U.S. employees say that feeling connected to work has the greatest impact on their ability to do their job over feeling connected to people or to their organizational culture.
+While relationships and culture matter to employees, our research on employee connection reveals that they ultimately want to feel a sense of purpose and connection to their work.
+Sixty percent of U.S. employees say that feeling connected to work has the greatest impact on their ability to do their job, compared to feeling connected to people or to their organizational culture.
 Given this finding—and constantly shifting market and customer landscapes—leaders should assess whether their organizational purpose is still relevant and inspiring for employees.
 This requires an objective look at what the organization is doing to foster and improve employee connection and asking employees what they need to feel connected.
-It may also be time to rearticulate why the organization exists and the impact it wants to make for customers and other stakeholders.
+Organizations can boost workforce resilience by strongly articulating why the organization exists and the impact it wants to make for customers and other stakeholders.

-Learn more about how to prepare your business for a recession and turn economic uncertainty into organizational opportunity.
+Learn more about how to build business resilience and turn uncertainty into organizational opportunity.